SheriffAbdullah/neet-ug-2024-data-scraper/README.md

 <b>No Liability:</b> I do not accept any responsibility or liability for any consequences arising from the use of this dataset.
 Users are solely responsible for their use and interpretation of the data.

 <b>Data Accuracy:</b> No guarantee is provided.
 Users are encouraged to validate the data independently before use.

-<b>Legal Compliance:</b> Users are responsible for complying with all applicable laws and regulations when using this dataset, including but not limited to data protection laws and intellectual property rights.